 "So you're alive?"
 Jennifer asked.
 "In parallel space?
 For seventy-eight years with no food or oxygen?"

-"Sorry, could annunciate more clearly?" the Centaurian channeled.
+"Sorry, could you enunciate more clearly?" the Centaurian channeled.

 Jennifer sighed brusquely and pulled up a keyboard of her own.
 "You're still alive in parallel space?" she typed, her words flashing on another screen.

 "Well . . . . . . . . . yes and no. I don't think I still have a body.
-Matter has no more meaning in parallel space than time does."
+Matter doesn't really have any meaning in parallel space."

 Ken leaned over Jennifer's keyboard and typed, "How do you see and think without eyes and a brain?"